buglabs/bugswarm-renesas/readme.markdown

 			- [Known Issues](#known-issues)
 		- [Troubleshooting](#troubleshooting)

-A bugswarm connector for Renesas 8- and 16-bit microcontrollers.
+A dweet connector for Renesas 8- and 16-bit microcontrollers.
 This code turns a compatible evaluation board into a real-time internet enabled device.
 Once the connector is deployed to a device, the device will automatically connect to the bugswarm platform and share it's peripherals using a standardized API.
 This enables developers to create applications for the evaluation board in a wide variety of languages, without needing to download an SDK or physical access to the device.

 ## Supported Boards

-*  RL78/G13 Demonstration Kit (YRDKRL78G13) [yrdkrl78g13 branch](https://github.com/buglabs/bugswarm-renesas/tree/yrdkrl78g13)
-    *  Redpine companion WiFi Card (RS-RL78G13-2200CC)
 *  RL78/G14 Demonstration Kit (YRDKRL78G14) (this branch)
     *  Built-in Gainspan GS1011-MIPS module